Kalteew/NearbyPartyInvite/README.md

 ## Limitations

 - Only invites players from your faction
-- Requires available party slots (maximum five players)
+- Requires available party slots (maximum five players, pending invites counted)
 - Players must be encountered through combat, mouseover, or target changes to be detected

 ---